aws-powertools/powertools-lambda-python/docs/utilities/streaming.md

 | **ZipTransform**  | All the options from the [ZipFile constructor](https://docs.python.org/3/library/zipfile.html#zipfile.ZipFile) |
 | **CsvTransform**  | All the options from the [DictReader constructor](https://docs.python.org/3/library/csv.html#csv.DictReader)   |

-For instance, if you want to unzip an S3 file compressed using `LZMA` you could pass that option in the constructor:
+For instance, if you want to unzip an S3 object compressed using `LZMA` you could pass that option in the constructor:

 === "Unzipping LZMA data"